rickardlindberg/rickardlindberg.me/writing/rlmeta-vm-poster/README.md

 * Message formatting in exception (should be done at call point)
 * Assembly hard to read (not sure how to improve it)
 * Counter is incremented at match time, not at eval time
+* No test suite for basic correctness (error reporting not tested for example)

 Diff from memoizing: